 The Company uses derivatives to manage risks with certain assets and liabilities arising from the potential adverse impacts from changes in risk-free interest rates, changes in equity market valuations, increases in credit spreads and foreign currency fluctuations, and for asset replication.
-The Company does not use derivatives for speculative purposes.

 Asset-liability management is a risk management strategy that is principally employed to balance the respective interest-rate sensitivities of the Company's assets and liabilities.
 Depending upon the attributes of the assets acquired and liabilities issued, derivative instruments such as interest rate swaps, caps, swaptions and futures are utilized to change the interest rate characteristics of existing assets and liabilities to ensure the relationship is maintained within specified ranges and to reduce exposure to rising or falling interest rates.
 The Company uses financial futures and interest rate swaps to hedge anticipated asset purchases and liability issuances and futures and options for hedging the equity exposure contained in its equity indexed life and annuity product contracts that offer equity returns to contractholders.
 In addition, the Company uses interest rate swaps to hedge interest rate risk inherent in funding agreements.
-The Company uses foreign currency swaps and forwards primarily to reduce the foreign currency risk associated with issuing foreign currency denominated funding agreements and holding foreign currency denominated investments.
+The Company uses foreign currency swaps and forwards primarily to reduce the foreign currency risk associated with holding foreign currency denominated investments.
 Credit default swaps are typically used to mitigate the credit risk within the Company's fixed income portfolio.

 The Company may also use derivatives to manage the risk associated with corporate actions, including the sale of a business.
-During December 2013, swaptions were utilized to hedge the expected proceeds from the pending disposition of LBL.
+During 2014 and December 2013, swaptions were utilized to hedge the expected proceeds from the disposition of LBL.